 Reaching New England

-The Foundation’s leadership team now includes Councils who meet monthly in RI, NH, ME, Western MA, and Eastern MA.
-Councils provide leadership for the epilepsy community in their regions and ensure that services and strategy are attuned to each area’s unique strengths and challenges.
-Staffed by regional Field Service Managers, Councils contribute to networking and community-building activities for the epilepsy community in their area; select and help run programs and activities that engage and connect people with epilepsy and their loved ones to each other and to the Foundation; support fundraising activities such as our Walk for Epilepsy; act as ambassadors for Epilepsy Foundation New England; support advocacy work in the region/state; and work as individuals and as a Council to implement strategies that decrease the stigma of epilepsy.
+The Foundation’s leadership team now includes Councils that meet monthly in RI, NH, ME, VT, Western MA, and Eastern MA.
+Councils provide leadership for the epilepsy community in their regions and ensure that services and strategies are attuned to each area’s unique strengths and challenges.
+Councils contribute to networking and community-building activities for the epilepsy community in their area; select and help run programs and activities that engage and connect people with epilepsy and their loved ones to each other and to the Foundation; support fundraising activities such as our Walk for Epilepsy; act as ambassadors for Epilepsy Foundation New England; support advocacy work in the region/state; and work as individuals and as a Council to implement strategies that decrease the stigma of epilepsy.

 Investing in Research